imbinwang/LINE2D/README.md

 ### Beyond the demo ###

-Before you try you own data, you should scan the file `LINE2D_ROOT/protobuf/Config.prototxt`
+Before you try you own data, you should scan the file `LINE2D_ROOT/protobuf/Config.prototxt` and understand the meaning of each paramter.
+Then you can write a configura file for you own data like `LINE2D_ROOT/data/HBLTS8/config.prototxt`.